Aleph-Alpha/pharia-kernel-sdk-py/README.md

     return completion.text.strip()
 ```

+### Testing

+The `@skill` annotation does not modify the annotated function, which allows the test code to inject different variants of CSI.
+The `testing` module provides two implementations of CSI for testing:

+- The `DevCsi` can be used for testing Skill code locally against a running Pharia Kernel.
+See the docstring for how to set it up.
+- The `StubCsi` can be used as a base class for mock implementation.

 ## Building Skills

 When building the skills, the wheels that include native dependencies need to be provided additionally for Wasm.
 For example, the skill SDK has a dependency on `pydantic` v2.5.2.